Saser/saser.github.io/_posts/2015-06-22-sudoku-generator-in-java-with-dancing-links-part-2.markdown

 In this blog post I will describe how I went about defining a class `DLXMatrix` to represent an entire matrix in the DLX algorithm, as well as how I parse a binary matrix consisting of 0:s and 1:s into a `DLXMatrix`.
 If you haven't read my [first post in this series][vimdoku-p1], I suggest you do that first.

 ## Representing the entire DLX matrix
-So while we have our basic node classes -- `Node`, `ConstraintNode` and `ColumnHeader` -- we do not have any class to the represent the entire DLX matrix as a whole.
+So while we have our basic node classes -- `Node`, `ConstraintNode` and `ColumnHeader` -- we do not have any class to represent the entire DLX matrix as a whole.
 My thought is that such a class will have the responsibility to perform the actual algorithm steps, such as covering and uncovering columns (as described by [Donald Knuth in his paper][dlx-paper]).
 It also felt natural to have this class expose functionality to parse a binary matrix into a DLX matrix.

 With this in mind, I decided to simply have a class called `DLXMatrix`.
 This class will not have any public constructors; instead, it will have a public method called `parse()` that takes a binary matrix (that is, an `int[][]` matrix) consisting of 0:s and 1:s, which will create and return a new `DLXMatrix`.

-At first I felt unsure about what field the `DLXMatrix` class should have.
+At first I felt unsure about what fields the `DLXMatrix` class should have.
 I eventually decided on a root node (which is simply a `Node` instance, as explained in the end of the [previous post][vimdoku-p1]), and an array of `ColumnHeader`s.
 I did not include the actual matrix of `ConstraintNode` instances, since I thought that the `DLXMatrix` class would mostly be operating on column headers (since they are used to cover and uncover columns), and the root node.

 Without further ado, here is the skeleton for the `DLXMatrix` class: